1964 Pacific typhoon season: Storm names

-International
+International names

-During the season 39 named tropical cyclones developed in the Western Pacific according to the JTWC and named by the agency when it was determined that they had become tropical storms.
+During the season, 39 named tropical cyclones developed in the Western Pacific and were named by the Joint Typhoon Warning Center.
 The names were drawn sequentially from a set of four alphabetical naming lists and were all feminine.

-After the season JTWC announced that the name Tilda would be removed from the list and the name selected to replace it was Therese which was first used in the 1967 season.
+After the season, the JTWC announced that the name Tilda would be removed from the list, possibly due to it sounding similar to Wilda and causes massive floods to river Mekong Delta.
+It was replaced with Therese, which was first used in the 1967 season.

 Philippines

-The Philippine Atmospheric, Geophysical and Astronomical Services Administration uses its own naming scheme for tropical cyclones in their area of responsibility.
-PAGASA assigns names to tropical depressions that form within their area of responsibility and any tropical cyclone that might move into their area of responsibility.
-PAGASA uses its own naming scheme that starts in the Filipino alphabet, with names of Filipino female names ending with "ng" (A, B, K, D, etc.).
+The Philippine Weather Bureau (later reorganized in December 1972 as PAGASA or the Philippine Atmospheric, Geophysical and Astronomical Services Administration) uses its own naming scheme for tropical cyclones in their area of responsibility.
+The agency assigns names to tropical depressions that form within their area of responsibility and any tropical cyclone that might move into their area of responsibility.
+PWB/PAGASA uses its own naming scheme that starts in the Filipino alphabet, with names of Filipino female names ending with "ng" (A, B, K, D, etc.).
 Should the list of names for a given year prove to be insufficient, names are taken from an auxiliary list, the first 6 of which are published each year before the season starts (in this case, all of them are used up and more auxiliary names are given).
 All of the storm names here are used for the first time (and only, in case of Dading).
 The names not retired from this list will be used again in the 1968 season.

-After the season, PAGASA announced that the name Dading would be struck from their naming lists due to its impacts and was replaced by Didang which was first used during the 1968 season, this name was later retired by the Agency during the 1976 Pacific typhoon season and replaced with Ditang which was first used during the 1980 season.
+After the season, the weather bureau announced that the name Dading would be struck from their naming lists due to its impacts and was replaced by Didang which was first used during the 1968 season; this name was later retired by the agency after the 1976 Pacific typhoon season and replaced with Ditang, which was first used during the 1980 season.